 Application materials should be sent directly to GTU.
-For more information, please consult the GTU website and catalog, or contact the GTU
+For more information, please consult the GTU website and catalog, or contact the GTU Admissions Office (admissions@gtu.edu).

-Director of Admissions, Andrea M. Sheaffer (asheaffer@gtu.edu).

 A note about the GTU Common MA

 Whereas IBS participates in the GTU M.A. program, and whereas M.A. students must be admitted by IBS in addition to the GTU, the GTU is the degree-granting institution for the common M.A., student transcripts are held by the GTU, and students must follow all policies and protocols of the GTU.